nhatminh06/gitops-config/README.md

 -   `docker-compose.yaml`: For local development and testing.
 -   `kind-config.yaml`: Configuration for a local Kubernetes cluster using KIND.

-For more details on the GitOps setup, see the [gitops-config/README.md](gitops-config/README.md).

 ## Quick Start

 To get the full application running on a local Kubernetes cluster: